Managing Attorney Salary

 - Select jurors, argue motions, meet with judges and question witnesses during the course of a trial.

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Experience is an important factor influencing the compensation of Managing Attorneys.
-Folks with fewer than five years of experience earn around $95K on average, but respondents who have racked up five to 10 years benefit from a six-figure median of $117K.
-Managing Attorneys with one to two decades of relevant experience report an average salary of approximately $141K.
+For many Managing Attorneys, more experience generally translates to higher pay.
+Individuals with less than five years' experience take home around $96K.
+In contrast, though, people who have been on the job for five to 10 years report a six-figure median of $115K.
+On average, Managing Attorneys make $141K following one to two decades on the job.
 Managing Attorneys with more than 20 years of experience report incomes that are only modestly higher; the median for these old hands hovers around $154K.

 Related Job Salaries

 Rated 5 out of 5